-Haystack and the MIT fab lab were featured on the NPR show To the Best of Our Knowledge on May 19th.
-Listen to the interview with Haystack’s Director Stuart Kestenbaum and fab lab founder and MIT professor Neil Gershenfeld.
+Haystack and the MIT fab lab were featured on the NPR show To the Best of Our Knowledge in May 2013.
+Listen to the interview with Haystack’s former director, Stuart Kestenbaum, and fab lab founder and MIT professor Neil Gershenfeld.

 As a central part of its mission, Haystack has developed programs that look at craft in a broader context.
 In 2002, Haystack held its first invitational symposium, Digital Dialogues: Technology and the Hand, in collaboration with the MIT Media Lab.
 In 2009, Neil Gershenfeld, Director of MIT’s Center for Bits and Atoms, and founder of the fab lab program, was a workshop leader for the school’s Summer Conference and in 2010 he returned to Haystack as a visiting scientist during our third session.
 Three doctoral students from the MIT program served as technical assistants, offering instruction in digital fabrication to Haystack faculty, staff, and students.